Gafney/Gafney/README.md

-- 🌱 I’m currently learning to master C# and python, I'm lacking in Machine learning but am learning slowly.
+- 🌱 I’m currently learning to master C# and python,
+-    machine learning and SQL

-- 💞️ I’m looking to collaborate on not quite sure on what projects, I would like collaborate on in the open source community
+- 💞️ I’m looking to collaborate on not quite sure on what projects, I would like collaborate on in the open source community.
+     Aside from helping in the open source community I am looking to complete some home projects, with high goals of .Net developer role in a company.

 - 📫 How to reach me